textpattern/textpattern/README.md

 Want to help out with the development of Textpattern CMS?
 Please refer to the [Contributing documentation](http://docs.textpattern.io/development/contributing) for full details.

+## GitHub topic tags

+If you use GitHub for Textpattern-related development please consider adding some of the following [topic](https://help.github.com/articles/about-topics/) keywords to your public project repositories, so we can build a network of discoverable resources:

+* `textpattern`
+* `textpattern-plugin`
+* `textpattern-theme`
+* `textpattern-website`

 ## Legal

 Released under the GNU General Public License.
 See